 - 4.3 Saham Toney Neighbourhood Plan's preparation began in 2016, initiated by Saham Toney Parish Council.
 It has been led by the Neighbourhood Plan Work Group, which includes volunteers from the local community, supported by representatives of the Parish Council. - 4.4 Significant public consultation has been carried out to date to support the Neighbourhood Plan.
 This has gathered local views and opinions, with a view to engaging local people throughout the Neighbourhood Plan's preparation process.
 This has included events, engagement workshops, community questionnaires, exhibitions and publicity exercises.
 An initial Regulation 14 consultation on a draft plan was undertaken in March/April 2018, and after significant update of the Plan, a further Regulation 14 pre-submission consultation was undertaken between August and October 2019.
-The current consultation on the Neighbourhood Plan (with which this Environmental Report accompanies) is a further Regulation 14 consultation. - 4.5 The Consultation Statement which will accompany the Neighbourhood Plan at submission will describe in detail how the community has been involved during the development of the Neighbourhood Plan.
+After further updates of the Plan, which included a reduction in the number of dwellings allocated, a third Regulation 14 pre-submission consultation was undertaken between June and August 2020.
+A parallel pre-submission consultation on this Environmental Report was undertaken over the same period - 4.5 The Consultation Statement which will accompany the Neighbourhood Plan at submission will describe in detail how the community has been involved during the development of the Neighbourhood Plan.
+That statement will also describe the results of consultation on this Environmental Report.